 - Make sure mouth covers the whole teat during feeding.

-- Offer smaller feeds more frequently
+- Smaller feeds should be offered more frequently

 - Parents should ensure the correct teat size is being used.
 If the infant is using an incorrect teat size and feeds are taken too slowly or too quickly, the amount of air swallowed may increase.